Academic and Judicial Discipline

 When the source of a graduate stipend is an externally sponsored research grant, the principal investigator is responsible for certifying that compensation paid to those who are supported by the grant faithfully corresponds to actual effort in carrying out the sponsored research.
 This process is referred to as “effort certification.”
 The requirements above to give students warnings and notices before dismissal or termination of stipend are separate and independent of the effort-certification requirement.
 If a principal investigator determines that a graduate student is not contributing to the sponsored project that is the source of the student’s stipend, then the charge for the affected pay period must be reallocated to another fund by the program.

-The University reserves the right to revoke any degrees granted.
-A degree awarded may be revoked if the University becomes aware that the degree should not have been granted, such as a degree that was obtained by violating the Honor Code or Code of Student Conduct or by deception, misrepresentation, falsification of records, academic misconduct, research misconduct, or if the work submitted in fulfillment of -- and indispensable to -- the requirements for the degree are determined to fail to meet the academic standards that were in effect at the time the degree was awarded.
+Rice University reserves the right to revoke any degrees granted.
+A degree awarded may be revoked if the university becomes aware that the degree should not have been granted, such as a degree that was obtained by violating the Honor Code or Code of Student Conduct or by deception, misrepresentation, falsification of records, academic misconduct, research misconduct, or if the work submitted in fulfillment of -- and indispensable to -- the requirements for the degree are determined to fail to meet the academic standards that were in effect at the time the degree was awarded.
 Notification of the date of revocation will appear on the student’s transcript, and the student will be asked to return the diploma.
 The Provost receives all recommendations for revocation of degrees and, after consideration and review, forwards to the President any recommendations deemed to be warranted.
 The Provost may also initiate and forward to the President his or her own recommendation for a degree revocation.
 The President will consider all recommendations forwarded by the Provost and effectuate those he or she determines to be warranted.
 Procedures governing degree revocations may be obtained from the offices of the Registrar, Provost or President.

-The University also reserves the right to withdraw a degree to correct an administrative error, such as an incorrectly listed degree, or in a situation where it was found that a student had not actually fulfilled all graduation requirements.
+The university also reserves the right to withdraw a degree to correct an administrative error, such as an incorrectly listed degree, or in a situation where it was found that a student had not actually fulfilled all graduation requirements.